kidfearless/Auto-Exec-Config-Class/README.md

 ## Requirements

-The compiler must be able to support enum structs which means a sourcemod 1.10 or above compiler.
+Compiler from sourcemod build 6449 or greater.

 ## What's It Do